Bobbyztz/chinawords/app/assets/fileTree.md

   - "./assets/styles/biophilic-design.css"
   - "./assets/styles/chinawords-design.css"

-- The Chinese frame styles are used by the gallery components
+- The Chinese frame styles are used by components that display images with frame effects
 - The texture styles provide the paper-like background effects throughout the site
 - The animation styles are used for various UI animations